ritik8801/Time-Series-Forecasting-for-Solar-Energy-Generation-in-Germany-using-Python/README.md

 ## Machine Learning problems

 - The problem is Time Series Forecasting for solar energy generation in Germany for 2021-2022 based on 2015-2020 data.
 The given problem was solved by using a **Seasonal ARIMA model** from **statsmodels** with accuracy of **84%**.
-The result is in the [DE_solar_generation.ipynb](https://github.com/am-tropin/renewable-energy-europe/blob/main/DE_solar_generation.ipynb) notebook.
+The result is in the [Folder: Code]https://github.com/ritik8801/Time-Series-Forecasting-for-Solar-Energy-Generation-in-Germany-using-Python/blob/main/code/DE_solar_generation.ipynb) notebook.